casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     // In the named keys of the contract, add a key for the count. let mut named_keys = NamedKeys::new();

-    // create an Entry Point Object
+    // Create an Entry Point Object
     let mut entry_points = EntryPoints::new();

     // Add the entry point metadata definition.